Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code-with-pkce.md

 1. [Get authorization code](#get-authorization-code)
 2. [Get tokens](#get-tokens)

-::: info
+::: info Before you start
 To get started, you need to have an application registered in Asgardeo.
-If you don't have an app registered, go to [Asgardeo console](https://console.asgardeo.io/) to <a :href="$withBase('/guides/applications/web-app/register-oidc-web-app/#register-app')">register an application</a>.
+If you don't have an app registered, go to [Asgardeo console](https://console.asgardeo.io/) to <a :href="$withBase('/guides/applications/spa/register-single-page-app/#register-app')">register a single-page application</a>.
 :::

 ## Get authorization code